 Both SaaS tools couldn’t be any more different from one another.

-At HeadReach, we were bringing 20-30 signups a day, had 0 demo calls, but super high monthly churn (around 12%).
+At HeadReach, we were bringing 20-30 signups a day, had 0 demo calls, but high monthly churn (around 12%).

 Before I explore why SaaS companies are so different, I want to unpack the two onboarding concepts and make sure we’re all on the same page when we talk about product-led onboarding VS sales-led onboarding.